Central US Seismic Velocity Model and M7.7 Simulation

 - The Illinois depth to bedrock was obtained from the Illinois State Geological Survey.

-- The Indiana depth to bedrock was compiled by the Illinois Geological Survey.
+- The Indiana depth to bedrock was compiled by the Indiana Geological Survey.

 - The Tennessee depth to bedrock was compiled by the USGS.